shadadu/OptimalShopLocation/README.md

-The essential initial methodology is to look at this as a regression problem where we have the dependent variable as as the optimal location coordinates (GPS, Geolocation) and the explanatory or control variables include relevant radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc
+The essential initial methodology is to look at this as a regression problem where we have the dependent variable as as the optimal location coordinates (GPS, Geolocation) and the explanatory or control variables include relevant radius demographics, income levels of potential customers, competitive retailer factors, target or expected revenue, location amenities (i.e., other businesses or social locations that affect traffic), etc. Machine learning may also help to model the complexity of the data and factors.